SmileFaceStand/SaltyScript/README.md

 ![SmileScript](https://user-images.githubusercontent.com/109024520/178143925-dd817165-189d-4879-8af3-a154b58e111f.png)

 # SmileScript
 SmileScript is my main script, developed for Stand, using the Stand API.
+To join the Discord press [here](https://discord.gg/rejQB9jHQf).

 ## Is it already completed?
 No, it isn't, not even nearly, now I’m introducing basic features that any script has, when it reaches version 1.0, it will mean that all the features I had thought of have been introduced.
 But this will not mean that it will stop having other functions added.